dxing97/libdiscord/CODING_NOTES.md

 ## JSON
 Some JSON objects/payloads are arrays of objects of some length. libdiscord will treat them as arrays of pointers to their respective struct type, and sets the last pointer to be a null pointer.

+## REST API
+There will be functions that generate requests, queue or perform requests, and parse responses

+The Ulfius API makes this relatively straightforward, but incurs a performance penalty associated with not reusing connections.

+There should be a built-in libcurl-based API that allows for the reusing of connections (have a pool of easy handles)

+Similar to the curl interface, there should be an option to use non blocking and blocking requests.